martatorredev/mt-privacy-block-for-youtube/README.md

 ✅ Customizable video title, caption, and dimensions.
 ✅ Supports alignment options (left, center, right) directly from the editor.
 ✅ Lightweight and optimized for performance.
+✅ Ensures compliance with GDPR and CCPA for improved privacy.
+✅ Automatically updates old embeds to use `youtube-nocookie.com` via oEmbed cache clearing.

 ---